blacktear23/pyrpa/README.md

 ## Install

 Before install package you should make sure OpenCV and python-tk is installed.

-### MacOS

-You should install OpenCV and make sure python-tk is installed (for message box support), then install package by:
+Then install package by:

 ```
 python3 setup.py install
 ```

+### MacOS

+You should install OpenCV and make sure python-tk is installed (for message box support).

 Install OpenCV